 Pet strollers are one of those things that I may have discounted when I first saw them.
-I mean, I take my dog for a walk for exercise, why would I put her in a stroller?
+I mean, I take my dog for a walk for exercise; why would I put her in a stroller?
 However, I’ve come to realize that there are a lot of great reasons to have a pet stroller.

 Benefits Of Pet Strollers

-Overweight or out of shape dogs – let your dog walk and ride as needed, sometimes a dog will get a second wind after a short rest in the stroller
+Overweight or out-of-shape dogs – let your dog walk and ride as needed sometimes, a dog will get a second wind after a short rest in the stroller.

 Emergency Evacuation – the right pet stroller can double as a crate in an emergency situation and is much easier to move around.

-Festivals, concerts, and conferences – these can become tiring for humans and dogs alike.
+Festivals, concerts, and conferences – can become tiring for humans and dogs alike.
 Nelly has napped in the stroller.
-It also helps keeps her safe from being trampled, aggressive dogs, and eating food that has fallen on the ground.
+It also helps keep her safe from being trampled, aggressive dogs, and eating food that has fallen on the ground.
 The stroller was ideal for Alice’s dog, Darla, when we went to BlogPaws.

 I think she likes having a high vantage point.